RealSmiley/RealSmiley/README.md

 - 👋 Hi, I’m Nikita Medynskiy
 - 👀 I’m interested in Software Development and Programming
-- 🌱 I’m currently learning Python, JS, HTML, CSS
+- 🌱 I’m currently learning Python and Java
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me nikitamed73@gmail.com